 Social Security protects families in the event that a worker retires, becomes disabled or dies.
 These guaranteed insurance benefits are especially crucial to people of color who tend to have fewer alternative resources, become disabled at higher rates, and disproportionately rely on Social Security's family benefit features.
-Social Security provides many elderly African Americans with their sole or primary source of income in retirement.
-Today's African-American workers are concentrated in low-wage jobs that typically lack pension coverage.
-African Americans experience high poverty and underemployment, and have less ability to save and invest for retirement than most other Americans.
-Because of low income throughout their working lives, elderly African Americans may not have been able to accumulate savings, and may depend almost exclusively on Social Security for their retirement income.
-Therefore, preserving the current system with its guaranteed benefits is crucial for African Americans.
+African American workers more than most other Americans are concentrated in low-wage jobs that typically lack pension coverage, experience higher poverty and unemployment rates, and have less ability to save and invest for retirement.
+Social Security, therefore, provides many elderly African Americans with their sole or primary source of income in retirement, and consequently preserving the current system with its guaranteed benefits is crucial for African Americans.

 AFRICAN AMERICANS RELY ON SOCIAL SECURITY FOR MORE OF THEIR RETIREMENT INCOME

 While Social Security is expected to be only one part of a person's retirement income, many minorities rely on it for more of their income.
-Because African Americans tend to have lower earnings and less pension coverage than white Americans, Social Security is extremely important for African American retirees.
+Because African Americans tend to have lower earnings and less pension coverage than White Americans, Social Security is extremely important for African American retirees.
 Based on the most recently available data:

-- Almost three-fourths (72%) of African-American beneficiaries rely on Social Security for at least half their income, compared to less than two-thirds (65%) of all beneficiaries.
+- Almost three-fourths (72 percent) of African American beneficiaries rely on Social Security for at least half their income, compared to less than two-thirds (65 percent) of all beneficiaries.

-- Almost 50% of African-American beneficiaries rely on Social Security for 90% or more of their income.
+- Almost 50 percent of African American beneficiaries rely on Social Security for 90 percent or more of their income.

-- Approximately 37% of African-American beneficiaries rely on Social Security for all of their income.
+- Approximately 37 percent of African American beneficiaries rely on Social Security for all of their income.

-- In 2012, 26% of African Americans received income from assets, compared with more than 55% of Whites
+- 26 percent of African Americans received income from assets, compared with more than 55 percent of Whites.

-- In 2012, 21% of African Americans 65 years old and over reported receiving income from private pensions or annuities, compared to 28% of Whites 65 years old and older.
+- 21 percent of African Americans 65 years old and over reported receiving income from private pensions or annuities, compared to 28 percent of Whites 65 years old and older.

 PROGRAM ASPECTS IMPORTANT TO AFRICAN AMERICANS